 5. JOY: Don't compare yourself to your wellness idols.

-Whenever I do public talks about my joyous health journey I always have people come up to me afterwards who have just started their business and tell me they want to be like me (I know, I know, hard to believe - haha), but they are intimidated by the mountain they need to climb and they are not sure how to get to the summit.
+Whenever I do public talks about my joyous health journey I always have people come up to me afterwards who have just started their business and tell me they want to be like me (which is so flattering and so kind!!), but they are intimidated by the mountain they need to climb and they are not sure how to get to the summit.
 People often don't realize that I've been working at this for a while.
 It's been a lot of hard work.
 I haven't subscribed to the 4-hour work week, like, ever, although that would be nice!

 The bottom line here is you've gotta stop comparing yourself to people who have been in the business for longer than you and/or those that are successful.
 Instead of letting others successes get you down, invest in your business and get working on building the business of your dreams!
 For me personally, in the early days of building Joyous Health whenever I saw my colleagues excelling in their business I had a little panic moment thinking "omg, I need to get my act in gear" but instead of feeling envious or jealous I let this light a fire in my fanny to get my ass working!!